willpelicari/MyFirstAlgorithms/README.md

 ## Why do I keep this repository?

 Basically because I believe we have to be proud of our history - No matter if you've made something you're shame of.
 Legacy code is legacy, after all, right?
-How many people would like to have the opportunity the recover their first code as well?
+How many people would like to have the opportunity to recover their first code as well?